Michael McFadyen's Scuba Diving Web Site

 A red Indianfish at Bare Island

 About 20 minutes of exploration from the start along the main sand edge (basically travelling due west) will bring you to a location where the rocks off the wall have been left behind.
 On a small rock just off the main wall in August 2006 a friend found a tiny, 15 mm long, orange anglerfish.
-See the photograph at tight.
+See the photograph above.
 This is the cutest fish I have ever seen, ever nicer than a pygmy pipehorse.
+In the second quarter of 2016 we saw as many as three tiny anglerfish here, two orange ones (10 and 15 mm when we first saw them) and a black one.

 Just past here I found a sea horse on 26 January 2008.
 This was on one of the rocks about 10 metres off the wall.